CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 #### First Hypothesis

-𝐻<sub>𝑂</sub> : All companies will have the same disount level.
+𝐻<sub>𝑂</sub> : Companies which have more orders will have a smaller or the same average discount level.

-𝐻<sub>𝐴</sub> : Companies who have more orders will have a higher average discount level.
+𝐻<sub>𝐴</sub> : Companies which have more orders will have a higher average discount level.

 To test, we ran a one-tailed linear regression.
 We again used an alpha level of .05.